 In 2016 the British Government had plans to launch a new polar research vessel.
-To decide on a name for it they put put it out to a public vote.
-Despite a number of serious, meaningful or historic names suggested, one name put forward, Boaty McBoatface, quickly overwhelmed all the other options put together.
+To decide on a name for it, they put it out to a public vote.
+Despite a number of serious, meaningful or historic names suggested, like Shackleton and Endeavour, one name put forward, Boaty McBoatface, quickly overwhelmed all the other options put together.

-It turns out this is not limited to the British sense of humour and people will vote for a joke candidate because it’s fun, subversive and people want to see what will happen if it wins.
-This NYT article by Katie Rogers has some other fun examples of competitions going ‘wrong’ such as an attempt to name a bridge 'Chuck Norris’ and selecting a school for the deaf as a concert location: What you get when you let the Internet decide.
+It turns out this is not limited to the British sense of humour, and people will vote for a joke candidate because it’s fun and subversive, and people want to see what will happen if it wins.
+This NYT article by Katie Rogers has some other fun examples of competitions going ‘wrong’, such as an attempt to name a bridge 'Chuck Norris’ and selecting a school for the deaf as a concert location: What you get when you let the Internet decide.

 You’re welcome to use and share this image and text for non-commercial purposes with attribution.
 Go wild!